 The Yangtze River Delta Metropolitan Area is one of the most economically dynamic hubs in China.
-The Group has paid close attention to the core cities with high growing potential in the region for a long time.
-During the fourth quarter of 2019 to 2020, the Group acquired a number of parcels of land in Ningbo, Hangzhou, Yangzhou and other cities.
-In particular, the Group launched Yangzhou Rongyuechunxiao, Ningbo Emerald Residence, Guangqi Garden and other projects in 2021, which received warm response from the local residents, driving the excellent sales performance of the Group in the Yangtze River Delta Metropolitan Area in 2021.
+The Group has paid close attention to the core cities with high growth potential in the region for a long time.
+The Group took the initiative and maintained its sales after the unravelling, where Shanghai Rugao, Shaoxing Spring Breeze, Hangzhou Duiyuetian and other projects continued to achieve good sales in 2022.

-During the reporting period, the Group recorded total contracted sales of RMB18.868 billion and total contracted sales area of 852,519 sq.m. in Ningbo, Nanjing, Hangzhou, Shaoxing, Shanghai, Suzhou and other cities in the Yangtze River Delta Metropolitan Area, contributing to approximately 40.5% and 28.6% of the total contracted sales and total contracted sales area of properties of the Group respectively in 2021.
+During the reporting period, the Group recorded total contracted sales of RMB877 million and total contracted sales area of 53,837 sq.m. in Nanjing, Shaoxing, Shaoking, Suzhou and other cities in the Yangtze River Delta Metropolitan Area, contributing approximately 30.5% and 15.3% of the total contracted sales and total contracted sales area of properties of the Group respectively in 2022.